jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
 ### Bringing DevEx and DevOps Together
 The convergence of DevEx and DevOps represents a strategic alignment that breaks down traditional silos between developers and operations teams, fostering a culture of collaboration and mutual understanding.
-By prioritizing DevEx, organizations ensure that developers have access to tools and processes that not only streamline their workflow but also facilitate a smoother transition of code from development to production.
+When organizations prioritize DevEx, they ensure that devs have access to tools and processes that not only streamline their workflow but also facilitate a smoother transition of code from development to production.
 This alignment encourages both teams to work closely from the outset of projects, sharing insights, feedback, and responsibilities, which enhances the efficiency of the development lifecycle and leads to higher quality outcomes.
-Key to this synergy is the adoption of practices such as continuous integration and continuous deployment (CI/CD), which rely on automation to reduce manual toil and speed up delivery, while maintaining high standards of reliability and security.
 {{% /note %}}

 ---